MileHacker Logo

 The High Castle

-The High Castle (Hohes Schloss Füssen) sits above the Old Town.
-It acted as the summer residence for the Prince-Bishops of Augsburg.
+The High Castle (Hohes Schloss Füssen) sits over the Old Town.
+It served as the summer residence for the Prince-Bishops of Augsburg.
 This late-Gothic castle features unique trompe l'oeil paintings on its exterior walls, forming an illusion of architectural depth.
 Its construction spans several centuries, reflecting changing architectural styles.
 The stronghold is home to the Municipal Museum today, preserving artifacts from the town’s past and showing its artistic heritage.

 Lute & Violin Making